tpm-rs/governance/org-docs/TRADEMARKS.md

-However, you may use our Marks for the distribution of code (source or executable) on the condition that any executable is built from the official Project source code and that any modifications are limited to switching on or off features already included in the software, translations into other languages, and incorporating minor bug-fix patches.
+However, you may use our Marks for the distribution of code (source or executable) on the condition that any executable is built from the official Repo source code and that any modifications are limited to switching on or off features already included in the software, translations into other languages, and incorporating minor bug-fix patches.
 Use of our Marks on any further modification is not permitted.